Skippers and Paddlers

 Boat skippers can accurately plot the courses via GPX.
 In order to import the GPX file, please consult your chartplotter/GPS system user manual, or through online information sources.

 To ensure the highest standards of safety for the Hotel Rottnest Port to Pub event, the following requirements are in place:

 - Each swimmer or team requires a support boat 5-12 metres in length with a qualified skipper, and is strongly encouraged to have a support paddler to accompany them throughout the event.
 Details must be provided on registration.

-- You much hold any licence (including but not limited to a recreational skipper's ticket) required by Law or the Marine Rules to skipper the vessel
+- You must hold any licence (including but not limited to a recreational skipper's ticket) required by Law or the Marine Rules to skipper the vessel

-- To ensure the highest standards of safety for the event, it is recommended that skippers become a member of Fremantle Sea Rescue (FVSRG).
-This event would not be possible without the assistance of FVSRG.
-In the event of an emergency, FVSRG will have a quick access to the database of all member skippers’ contact details, and can help your crew as fast as possible.
+- To ensure the highest standards of safety for the event, it is recommended that skippers become a member of Fremantle Sea Rescue.
+This event would not be possible without the assistance of Fremantle Sea Rescue.
+In the event of an emergency, Fremantle Sea Rescue will have a quick access to the database of all member skippers’ contact details, and can help your crew as fast as possible.